Wipe off any dusty crevasses on the chilis using a damp towel. De-stem and de-seed the chilis, but don't worry about getting rid of every last seed.

 Add the chilis to a bowl and cover them with hot tap water.
 Let them reconstitute for 20-30 minutes.
 If they float to the surface you can use a small plate or bowl to keep them submerged.

 Drain the chilis and add them to a blender, along with the remaining ingredients listed above.
+Update: I've been adding 2-3 chipotles in adobo lately for some heat, but you can consider this optional.

 Combine well; ideally you want a thick, paste-like substance so we are adding just enough liquid to get there.
 If it won't combine you can add another splash of water.